 The current Civic is the best yet.
 It is the most powerful and the most fuel-efficient, and comes in a wide range of models.
 It is also the most radically designed Civic to date, inside and out.
-For small car shoppers looking for a used vehicle, the Civic is again a smart choice, as its long production run and wide range of models make it easy to find what you want.
+For small car shoppers looking for a used vehicle, the Civic is again a smart choice, as its long

 Current Honda Civic